amaanh2/WebChatServer/README.md

   - start working early will meet the due day

 ## How To Run
-1. Clone the repository to your local machine: git clone https://github.com/OntarioTech-CS-program/w24-csci2020u-assignment02-ahmed-pereira-fan-li/
+1. Clone the repository to your local machine: git clone https://github.com/amaanh2/WebChatServer
 2. Open the project in IntelliJ.
 3. Build the project to resolve dependencies.
-4. Start the application server.
+4. Start the glass fish server.
 5. Open the Interface by running the HTML file
 6. Join an existing chat room  or create a new one.
 7. Enter a username and start chatting.